sbiitju/privacypolicy/README.md

 **Privacy Policy**

 Md.
-Shahin Bashar built the Sopno Jatra app as a Free app.
+Shahin Bashar built the Sopno Jatra app as a Free app though it makes for serving a vast people for Lakhsmipur District People.
 This SERVICE is provided by Md.
 Shahin Bashar at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.